-Candidates may present a petition with the signatures of eligible voters in lieu of the filing fee.
+You may present a petition with the signatures of eligible voters in lieu of the filing fee.
 (M.S.205.13, subd.
 4; 204B.11).
-Within 24 hours of submitting a petition, candidates will be notified by election officials whether they have achieved enough eligible signatures to have their name placed on the ballot.
+Within 24 hours of submitting a petition, you will be notified by election officials whether you have achieved enough eligible signatures to have your name placed on the ballot.

 Petitions can only be signed by those eligible to vote for the candidate and the forms must meet all legal requirements in order to be accepted.
+The number of required signatures is based on the number of votes cast in the district the last time the office was on the ballot.